 - Sweet potato pancake topped with cream cheese

 The Sweet and Crunchies

 We’re always trying to find balance with the world’s tasty pleasures and our idea of healthy eating.
 So I don’t pack Oreos, Pringles, and Nutty Buddy’s in school lunches.
 Instead, I choose to find treats that are as nourishing as possible.
-Yes, of course, there’s going to be some sort of sweetener involved, but it will be far more nutritious than anything the mainstay “treats” offer.
+Yes, of course, there’s going to be some sort of sweetener involved, but it will be far more nutritious than anything the mainstream “treats” offer.

 - Sweet potato chips